 If you are looking to add new styles to your collection, just know that here at EARA we do tension adjustments for all of our paddle back and mini clip styles.
 This way, you can enjoy your new earrings right away with no fuss.

 Another tip if you have thick earlobes, look into styles with adjustable backings such as screw-backs or Invisible clip-on earrings, you can adjust these styles to your liking, and be able to loosen up the clip to fit your ears.
 We also highly suggest Resin pad clip-on earrings.
 Not only is there a pad on the backs of the earrings that allows for longer wear, but you can also adjust it to your ear thickness.
 For example, you can gently bend the earring back to provide more space for your ear.

 If you already have the traditional styles of clip-on earrings in your jewelry arsenal, don’t throw them out yet!
 There are plenty of ways to adjust them to make them more comfortable for wearing.
-We’ve taken some time to put some tips together for you on adjusting your clip-ons *link to other blog*.
+We’ve taken some time to put some tips together for you on adjusting your clip-ons: HOW TO MAKE YOUR CLIP-ON EARRINGS COMFORTABLE.

 While thick earlobes have the issue of clip-ons being too tight, if you have thinner earlobes, you most likely deal with earrings slipping from your ears easily and not staying on.
 To help combat this problem, it’s going to be best for you to stay away from invisible clip-ons with larger and heavier earring styles, such as our Aurelia hoops.